lagotto/lagotto/docs/deployment.md

 You can replace `production` with other environments, e.g. `staging`.
 You can pass in environment variables, e.g. to deploy a different git branch: `cap production deploy BRANCH_NAME=develop`.

-The first time this command is run it creates the folder structure required by Capistrano, by default in `/var/www/alm`.
+The first time this command is run it creates the folder structure required by Capistrano, by default in `/var/www/lagotto`.
 To make sure the expected folder structure is created successfully you can run:

 ```sh
 bundle exec cap production deploy:check
 ```

-On subsequent runs the command will pull the latest code from the Github repo, run database migrations, install the dependencies via Bundler, stop and start the background workers, updates the crontab file for ALM, and precompiles assets (CSS, Javascripts, images).
+On subsequent runs the command will pull the latest code from the Github repo, run database migrations, install the dependencies via Bundler, stop and start the background workers, updates the crontab file for Lagotto, and precompiles assets (CSS, Javascripts, images).